lnkuiper/experiments/oochj/README.md

-# Hash Join and Multi-Operator Memory Control
+# Saving Private Hash Join Sections 8 & 9 (Hash Join and Pipelined External Joins)
 Requirements are Python 3 with `pip` and the following packages:
  * `duckdb`
  * `tqdm`